-The unquoted equities holding in Border to Coast Pensions Partnership is valued at cost (i.e. transaction price), as an appropriate estimate of fair value.
-A fair value cannot be otherwise established for these assets as at 31 March 2024 because for the main trading vehicle, Border to Coast Pensions Partnership, which only became licenced to trade in July 2018, no comparable market exists, its shares are not openly traded, and it is not for profit.
-Therefore, the reliability of any observable or unobservable inputs used to calculate fair value cannot be assessed with certainty.
+The unquoted equity holding in Border to Coast Pensions Partnership is valued in these accounts at cost (i.e. transaction price), as an appropriate estimate of fair value.
+A fair value cannot be otherwise established for these assets as at 31 March 2025 because no comparable market for its shares exists.
+The company is a 'not for profit' organisation and its shares are not openly traded.
+The reliability of any observable or unobservable inputs used to calculate fair value could not be assessed with certainty.

-All other investments are held at fair value in accordance with the requirements of the Code and IFRS13.
+All other investments are held at fair value in accordance with the requirements of the Code and IFRS 13.
 The basis of the valuation of each class of investment asset is set out below.
 There has been no change in the valuation techniques used during the year.

-All assets have been valued using fair value techniques based on the characteristics of each instrument, with the overall objective of maximising the use of market-based information.
+All assets have been valued using fair value techniques based on the characteristics of each instrument with the overall objective of maximising the use of market-based information.